h-h93/ChatAppRealm/README.md

 Realm - https://github.com/realm/realm-swift

 Configure:
-Clone and run no need to configure
+Clone and run no need to configure.
+To sign in to the app use the following test accounts: test@test.com muzz@test.com test2@test.com

 Run the app using:
 Device or simulator(requires Xcode)